Pulkit12dhingra/Railway-Feedback-Portal/README.md

 Well there is not too much to talk about in this project.

-I used MySQL database but you may use the database you your choice.
+I used MySQL database but you may use the database of your choice.
 It's just the accurate one for the cause

 Play with the code to know more about it.